kriskitani/kriskitani.github.io/index.md

 ## Hiring Information:

-(March 2023) All positions are currently filled for Spring and Fall 2023.
+(August 2023) If you are a MS/PhD candidate accepted to CMU for the 2023 academic year, please reach out to me via email during orientation week.

 ***